azerion/bluestack-sdk-ios/upgrading.md

  - [AmazonAd.framework]
  - [LiveRailSDK.framework]
  - [libFlurryAds_7.3.0.a], [libFlurry_7.3.0.a]
+ - [libMNGAdsDFPAdapter.a]
+ - [libMNGAdsFacebookAdapter.a]
+ - [libMNGAdsSASAdapter.a]
+ - [libMNGAmazonAdapter.a]
+ - [libMNGFlurryAdapter.a]
+ - [libMNGLiveRailAdapter.a]

 ### Integration

 MNGAds v2.0 allow you to choose which adNetworks you will use, the integration process has changed.
+By default you must add all adapters in order to increase fillrate/revenues

 ##### Manual integration: